-14. The lives of Zimbabwean informal traders in Makhanda, South Africa
+14. Zimbabwean traders in South Africa

 Tariro Henrietta Musiyandaka

-Kirk Helliker is a Research Professor and Head of the Unit of Zimbabwean Studies in the Department of Sociology at Rhodes University, South Africa.
+Kirk Helliker is Research Professor and Head of the Unit of Zimbabwean Studies in the Department of Sociology at Rhodes University, South Africa.
 He supervises a large number of Zimbabwean PhD students, and publishes primarily on livelihoods, land struggles and civil society in Zimbabwe.

-Manase Kudzai Chiweshe is a Senior Lecturer in the Sociology Department at the University of Zimbabwe.
-He is also a Research Associate, Department of Sociology, Rhodes University, South Africa.
+Manase Kudzai Chiweshe is Senior Lecturer in the Sociology Department at the University of Zimbabwe.
+He is also Research Associate, Department of Sociology, Rhodes University, South Africa.
 His research resolves around everyday life in African spaces.